ozzmosis123/web-scraping-challenge/README.md

 A Mars dashboard that updates to the latest planet Mars data from various websites.

 Uses Python Beautiful Soup to scrape data on Mars from various websites.
-All test code is done on the ipynb notebook file.
+All test code is done on the mission_to_mars.ipynb notebook file.

 Then the scrape.py file is created that contains all scrape data that was tested in the ipynb notebook.